aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/FACC100/Lecture 4.md

 - You must do 30h of professional development for OIQ each year for currency
 - Should retain independence from influence including from client/employer
 	- If term violates code or law, is null
+- Apparent conflict of interest
+	- Perception of conflict of interest, when none is actually present
 -